-Uh-oh… you’re feeling those dread signs of a flu bug.
-Some of us, upon feeling that tickle deep in the throat, will opt for flu remedies involving a prescription for the anti-viral med Tamiflu, but is it really worth it?
-And is it more effective than home remedies for flu
+Uh-oh… you’re feeling those dreaded signs of a flu bug.
+Some of us, upon feeling that tickle deep in the throat, will opt for flu treatments involving a prescription for the anti-viral med Tamiflu, but is it really worth it?
+And is it really more effective than home flu remedies?

 Usually, a diagnosis of hypertension comes with a prescription for a blood-pressure-lowering, or antihypertensive, medication.
 Eventually, many people with hypertension require two or more drugs to control their blood pressure.
 In many cases, people diagnosed with higher blood pressure may begin antihypertensive treatment with multiple medications.

 There is an expression in medicine that “common things are common,” and benign prostatic hyperplasia is most certainly common, affecting more than 50 percent of men in their 60s and up to 90 percent of men in their 80s.
 BPH is a non-cancerous enlargement of the prostate gland due to

 If you have special health conditions, like food sensitivities, cardiovascular disease, or diabetes, does standard dietary advice apply to you?
 Yes and no. It’s true that most of the information in this report, as well as in the Dietary Guidelines for Americans, is general and geared toward people with no

 Do sounds become muffled when you’ve got a cold?
 Does your ear feel blocked after a long swim?
 Sounds like you’re suffering from clogged ear, an annoying condition that can make hearing a challenge.
 While a clogged ear can indicate an ear infection, it could also be a sign of